 Kian Cham - co-founder, organizer

 kian is a community organizer of Chinese-Irish descent who grew up on Katzie, Semiahmoo, Kwantlen and Tswwassen territories known as Surrey.
 He spends a lot of time connecting and learning from his many practices including gardening, martial arts, carpentary, and social justice. kian is a former 3-time national karate champion and has received their Permaculture Design Certificate from the Nettle’s Guild in Vancouver.
-Former garden coordinator at the Purple Thistle youth centre, kian teaches karate to youth on Mayne Island.
+Former garden coordinator at the Purple Thistle youth centre, kian is a personal coach for youth and adults.

 Claire Gendron - co-founder, organizer